Are you looking for an honest (and easy to understand) SiteGround hosting review?

 A host to a website is what a foundation is to a house.
 If it’s shaky, it’s all going to come tumbling down.

-My love and hate relationship with SiteGround
+My experience with SiteGround

 Just like in every relationship you will have the good and the bad.
 The same is true with SiteGround.